 Look at some of the variability in things like head width (over 1 inch!) or the position of ears on the side of an “average” head!
 Overhead circumference means the headband needs to have ample “length” adjustment to extend the needed 2.5 inches.
 That’s a lot.
-Ladies and children need it to compress to fit their smaller heads.
+Some people and children need it to compress to fit their smaller heads.
 Yet many pilots are men with size 7 3/4 hats!!
 While all this is certainly possible, you’d be surprised how many existing designs cannot cover that range of heads.

 Comfort over time